pan-webis-de/pan-code/clef26/text-watermarking/watermarking-baseline/README.md

 tira-cli verify-installation
 ```

-To submit this baseline to TIRA , you can run this command (`--dry-run` ensures that we first only test locally):
+TIRA will automatically embedd your approach into the pipeline for the watermarking task (you need to specify the `watermark_command` and the `detect_command`).
+To submit this baseline to TIRA, you can run this command (`--dry-run` ensures that we first only test locally):

 ```
 tira-cli code-submission \